Sarah-hm/CART-456/README.md

 Date: January 26th, 2024<br>
 Time: 2 pm to 5 pm;<br>
 Location: 7.745 (Garage door classroom by the elevators)<br>
 Overview: Develop an understanding of vanilla JavaScript and how to incorporate it with the P5 canvas.
-Using P5 sketching functions introduced in CART-253, we will transfer user interaction to a more efficient navigation system using HTML tags and native JavaScript event listeners.
+Using P5 sketching functions introduced in CART-253, we will transfer user interaction to a navigation system using HTML tags and native JavaScript event listeners.
 Required level: some P5.js, minimal HTML, CSS can help but not required.<br>
 Material requirement: bring your own machine with code editor installed (e.g., Visual Code)<br>